cleavr/cleaverdocs/content/documentation/adonis-deployments.md

 ## Site and app setup
 Check the following common setup issues to see if they resolve your issue.

+### Using the correct version of NodeJS?
+For Adonis version 5, it's recommended you use NodeJS 15.x.

 ### Did you designate the correct entry point?
 #### 502 Bad Gateway